 Principle: Use as much of the cloud as possible

-Running your infrastructure in-house doesn’t benefit from economies of scale or the expertise that cloud providers can offer and integrate into their products.
-Public cloud has the problem that you simply don’t know who you are sharing your infrastructure with.
+If you consume public cloud then you simply don’t know who you are sharing your infrastructure with.
 Shared infrastructure on public cloud means you are:

-These pieces of infrastructure are all logically partitioned with hypervisors and other security mechanisms but these can fail and attackers can get around them as we have seen in the various “cloud hopper” attacks over the years.
+These pieces of infrastructure are all logically partitioned with hypervisors and other security mechanisms but these can fail and attackers can get around them as we have seen in the various “cloud hopper” style attacks over the years.